 Camping in the wilderness allows you to connect with your family in a novel yet natural way doing things such as building campfires together, skimming stones, and having barbecues.

 That said, camping isn’t going to be for everyone as some people require a little more luxury than the great outdoors offers, but just because you’re sleeping outdoors doesn’t mean it has to be uncomfortable.
-Indeed, if camping isn’t for you then you could always try glamping as a more glamorous alternative to traditional camping.
+Indeed, if traditional camping isn’t for you then you could always try glamping for a more luxurious break.

 Indeed, if comfort is what you’re looking for, the idea of glamping where things are set up for you in modern facilities which have utilities such as plug sockets and proper showers built in to the tent might be a great option.